Understanding the Bail Process in Utah

 Proceedings for Bail in Utah

-The United States judicial system uses the term “bail” to describe the amount an individual must pay to be released from jail prior to their trial.
-This amount is meant to serve as an assurance fee that the defendant will appear for trial on the appointed court date.
+The United States judicial system uses the term “bail” to describe the amount an individual must pay to be released from jail before trial.
+This amount is an assurance fee that the defendant will appear for trial on the appointed court date.
 After the trial, regardless of the outcome, the bail amount is usually either fully or partially refunded.

 Setting the Bail

-However, the defendant may not have a bail hearing if the crime they are accused of is a common offense committed in the state of Utah.
+However, the defendant may not have a bail hearing if the crime they are accused of is a common offense committed in Utah.
 Common offenses in some Utah jurisdictions have non-negotiable preset bail schedules, which allow the defendant to post bail while still in custody.

 Posting Bail